 As part of the Joint Forestry Team, NASF works with the USDA Forest Service, USDA Natural Resources Conservation Service, and the National Association of Conservation Districts to make recommendations that result in coordinated interagency delivery of forestry and conservation assistance for working forests, farms, and ranches.
 Team participants seek to improve the sustainability of the nation’s forests in order to provide optimum levels of public benefits and ecosystem services.

-- The U.S. Environmental Protection Agency
+- The U.S. Environmental Protection Agency.

-- The Department of Defense's U.S. Army Corps of Engineers
+- The Department of Defense's U.S. Army Corps of Engineers.